Philosophy Ethics

 - What Is Moral Relativism? — Moral relativism holds that moral judgments are true or false only relative to a cultural or individual framework.

-- The Philosophy of Happiness — What does philosophy say about happiness?
+- Philosophy's Perspective on Happiness and Its Meanings — What does philosophy say about happiness?
 From Aristotle's eudaimonia and hedonism to Kantian duty, Stoic equanimity, and Buddhist detachment,...

 - The Ethics of Artificial Intelligence — AI ethics examines bias in algorithms, autonomous weapons, surveillance capitalism, AI rights, and regulatory approaches.

-- What Is Kantian Ethics? — Kantian ethics grounds morality in reason and duty, not consequences.
+- Exploring Kantian Ethics and Its Morality Framework — Kantian ethics grounds morality in reason and duty, not consequences.
 Explore Kant's categorical imperative, its three formulations, and its...

 - What Is Utilitarianism?
 Pleasure, Pain, and the Greatest — A thorough guide to utilitarianism: Bentham's hedonic calculus, Mill's higher pleasures, act vs rule utilitarianism, Singer's preference utilitarianism, effective altruism, and objections from Rawls, Williams, and Nozick.